-6. Only the biggest cities around the world are exposed to air pollution
+6. Only the biggest cities around the world are exposed to air pollution (air pollution myths)

 Regarding the WHO air quality values, more than 80% of people living in urban areas that monitor environmental pollution are exposed to air quality levels that exceed these limits.
 All regions of the world are affected, but low-income cities are the most impacted.

 According air quality databases, 98% of cities in low- and middle-income countries with more than 100.000 inhabitants do not meet WHO air quality guidelines.
 But in high-income countries, the percentage decreases to 56%.